wearepal/data-science-types/README.md

 This is a [PEP-561][pep-561]-compliant stub-only package which provides type information for [matplotlib][matplotlib], [numpy][numpy] and [pandas][pandas].
-The [mypy][mypy] type checker can [recognize][mypy-docs] the types in these packages by installing this package:
+The [mypy][mypy] type checker (or pytype or PyCharm) can [recognize][mypy-docs] the types in these packages by installing this package.

+### NOTE: This is a work in progress

+Lots of functions are already typed, but a *lot* is still missing (numpy and pandas are *huge* libraries).
+Chances are you will see a message from Mypy claiming that a function does not exist when it actually does exist.
+If you encounter missing functions, we would be very happy for you to send a PR.
+If you are unsure of how to type a function, we can discuss it.

+## Installing

+You can get this package from Pypi:

 ```bash
 pip install data-science-types
 ```

-To get the most up-to-date version, install it from GitHub directly:
+To get the most up-to-date version, install it directly from GitHub:

 ```bash
 pip install git+https://github.com/predictive-analytics-lab/data-science-types
 ```

 Or clone the repository somewhere and do `pip install -e .`.

-There is also minor support for Tensorflow and Tensorflow Probability.

 ## Examples